Temporary rent cap and eviction protections brought in by the Cost of Living (Tenant Protection) Act 2022 will no longer apply from 1 April 2024.

 This date is built into the legislation and cannot be extended further.

-From 6 September 2022, there is a temporary cap on rent increases during private tenancies.
-The cap is set at 3% and is expected to stay in place until 31 March 2024 at the latest.
+There is a temporary cap on rent increases during tenancies.
+From 1 April 2023 the cap is set at 3% and is expected to remain until 31 March 2024 at the latest.

-If your tenant thinks the rent increase is above the cap, they can contact Rent Service Scotland to check it.
+If you think your rent increase is above the cap, you can contact Rent Service Scotland to check it for you.
 If the Rent Officer finds that the proposed rent increase is above the cap, they will set a rent increase of the allowed rate only.